 3 Mutual Fund Portfolio Examples

-3 Types of Portfolios for 3 Types of Investors
+3 Mutual Fund Portfolio Examples for 3 Types of Investors

-Need some mutual fund portfolio examples?
-Here are a few basic and simple portfolios for 3 types of investors - aggressive, moderate or conservative.
+A smart way to learn how to build a portfolio of mutual funds is to look at some mutual fund portfolio examples as a guide.
+In this article we'll share a few basic and simple portfolio structures for three types of investors - aggressive, moderate or conservative.

 30% Large-cap stock (Index)